Developing Tomorrow’s Leading Specialists

 - Geoff Siegel, University of Michigan, Ann Arbor, MI, 2016

-- Krishna Reddy, University of Cincinnati, Cincinnati, Ohio, 2015
+- Krishna Reddy, University of Cincinnati, Cincinnati, OH, 2015

-- Nicole Behnke, Legacy Silverton Medical Center, Silverton, OR, 2013
+- Nicole Behnke, Orthopedic & Fracture Specialists, Portland, OR, 2013

 - Kelly Homlar, Medical College of Georgia, Augusta, GA, 2012